 Walk-In Advising Hours, Fall 2018

 704 International Affairs Building

-The Undergraduate Advising Office is staffed by a political science Ph.D. student who has been trained by the department for this role and works closely with the Director of Undergraduate Studies and the Undergraduate Program Coordinator to maintain consistent communication and application of policy.
-The adviser can answer questions about requirements, course selection, program planning, transfer and study abroad credit, and related aspects of the undergraduate program.
-The undergraduate adviser holds open office hours each week during the academic year and may also be available by appointment.
+The Undergraduate Advising Office is staffed by two political science Ph.D. students who have been trained by the department for this role and work closely with the Director of Undergraduate Studies and the Undergraduate Program Coordinator to maintain consistent communication and application of policy.
+The advisers can answer questions about requirements, course selection, program planning, transfer and study abroad credit, and related aspects of the undergraduate program.
+The undergraduate advisers hold open office hours each week during the academic year and may also be available by appointment.

-The undergraduate adviser can also answer questions about substantive issues including student research interests, internships, and post-college plans.
-The adviser is an especially good resource for information and advice about applying to graduate programs, selecting a thesis adviser in the department, and seeking research assistant positions.
+The undergraduate advisers can also answer questions about substantive issues including student research interests, internships, and post-college plans.
+The advisers are an especially good resource for information and advice about applying to graduate programs, selecting a thesis adviser in the department, and seeking research assistant positions.